pawelsberg/genetic-neural-network/COMMANDS.md

   Default value: `Normal`
 ### `seed`
   Seed number for random operations.
   If provided will result in a repetable result of the simulation.
-If the value is `x` then it depends on time.
+  If the value is `x`, the seed is generated based on the current time, leading to non-deterministic results.

-  Default value: *x*
+  Default value: `x`
 ## `show`
 Show the results of the genetic algorithm simulation.
 Use 'test' as a parameter to show also test results.